theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 6.2.5
+- Animation linked doors will now disable sight and collision when opened

 ## Version 6.2.4
 - When using animations on door tiles, Vision blocking is dynamically updated with the animation frame state when the animation is completed